Guarda is one of the most beautiful villages in Canton Graubünden (Grisons) in the Lower Engadine Valley.

 Engadine Architecture is relatively free.
 By this, I mean that they do not have many rules on how to organize rooms, doors, and windows.
 Yet, the houses built still have this harmonious look to them.

 The harmonious appearance of the houses makes the village seem so picture-perfect.
 In fact, many of the homes were restored to their original appearance by a specialized restoration team.
 As a result, Guarda has preserved its charming village appearance, replete with Engadine houses and graffiti (sgraffito) murals.

 The village of Guarda is considered one of the best-preserved in the Engadine due to its rich and beautiful houses.
+Because it never had a big fire like other villages in the Lower Engadine region, houses still had the same essence they had in the 16th and 17th centuries.
 Villages in this region are also known for their wooden fountains and churches.

 Switzerland’s most well-preserved and characteristic villages are confirmed by the Wakker Prize, which Guarda won in 1975.

 Some ancient traditions remain alive in many Engadine villages.
 Chalandamarz is undoubtedly one of the most important traditions they still keep alive in Guarda.
 With the crash of large cowbells, the winter is ushered out.

 In Engadine, Chalandamarz is a festival for children.
 On the first of March, schoolchildren ring their bells throughout the village to wake everyone up.
 The biggest bell is traditionally given to the oldest child in the village.
 The oldest child typically leads the entire group of children around the village.